-I have been using value investing techniques as first described by Benjamin Graham since approximately 2006.
+I have been using value investing techniques as first described by Benjamin Graham since approximately 2005.
 I was wasting my life up to that point.
 My specialty, over and above corporate valuation, is analyzing people.
 Human behavior is remarkably consistent and can lead to huge gains when you understand what motivates them.

-In my own portfolio I have a diversified income focus with a preference for long term earnings and dividend growth.
+In my own portfolio, I have a diversified income focus with a preference for long term earnings and dividend growth.
 When a good opportunity comes along, I'll focus a large percentage of assets into that single holding.
-I'm also maintaining an income portfolio with a little over 180 high yielding companies as a bit of an experiment.
+I'm also maintaining an income portfolio with a little over 180 high yielding companies inside of it as a bit of an experiment.

-I have been mostly self taught, but I am also working on obtaining a finance degree.
-Quadrupled my money in the 2008 crash, by 2012 my total portfolio was over 50,000% higher than when I had first started.
+I was mostly self taught, but do have a partially completed business degree behind me as well.
+In 2008, I quadrupled my money in the crash, and saw numerous opportunities that I jumped on throughout the next few years.
+By 2012 my total portfolio was over 50,000% higher than when I had first started.

-I was a previous employee at Countrywide Financial Corp., and was present during the mortgage meltdown.
+I was previously an employee at Countrywide Financial Corp., and was present during the mortgage meltdown.
 I saw firsthand how the company was falling apart from the inside while management continued to believe the organization could be rescued.
-I have made bond analysis and studying the effects of inflation an additional specialty of mine.
+Because of that experience, I have made bond analysis and studying the effects of inflation a specialty of mine.

 Market direction is irrelevant.
 I look for value.
 Profitable companies that are low or even fairly priced, so long as the results are dependable.
 Intrinsic value is subjective, but earnings power matters.
-The current dividend yield, and the number of competitors are strong factors in my decisions.
 I am absolutely fearless of the future and do not make political views a part of my investment process.

 I additionally make frequent updates to a blog maintainted at WhoTrades called "Brand Power", you can read and subscribe to it at bandpower.whotrades.com.
-Live trading data on my purchases should be available at some point in the near future.

-Author of the critically acclaimed book, "Taking Charge With Value Investing (McGraw-Hill, 2013)" and the premium subscription service "Tipping The Scale" (as seen below).
+Author of the critically acclaimed book, "Taking Charge With Value Investing (McGraw-Hill, 2013)" and the equity research company "BNL Finance".
 An analyst that ranks in the top 4% on both tipranks.com and Motley Fool CAPS for stock picking performance.